Parmandil/holdings_api/README.md

 and it will automatically import the data from data/holdings-list.csv into the database.

+Note that there is one data error in the sample CSV.
+In row 257, the market value does not match the price times the par value, like it should for valid data.
+The par value and market value are also ridiculously low.
+I suspect that there is something wrong with the data.
+The DataImporter currently handles invalid data just by logging it and moving on, so the other 699 holdings still import successfully.

 Then you can start the rails server and use normal JSON API requests to interact with the data.
 For example, you can run:
 ```